 2. Rotary control valve

-- The rotary valve operates based on the rotation of the shaft to actuate the trim.
-The ball valve, a butterfly valve is an example of such a valve.
+The rotary valve operates based on the rotation of the shaft to actuate the trim.
+The ball valve, a butterfly valve is the example of such a valve.

 Like linear valve, a rotary valve is also used to regulate the flow rate but specifically more suitable in an application where the valve is clogged by product.

 Rotary valve mostly used in industries like chemical, food and beverages, pharmaceutical, sugar mill, etc. to dose and feed solid products which lead to better performance.

 Rotary valve also used in gas chromatography application, too.